6 Keys to Producing Food-Grade Oats

 oats too early will have a negative effect on test weight and milling quality.

-The oats should then dry to approximately 14% in the windrow before combining.
+The oats should then dry to approximately 14% in the windrow before combining. - Straight Cutting: This should be done once the

 oats have reached full maturity and the grain has dried to a moisture of